syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Filtering.md

 }
 {% endhighlight %}

-### Column based filtering
+### Column-based filtering

-You can filter the records in all the columns or in particular column using the codes in OnColumnSelected() method.
+You can filter the records in all the columns or in a particular column using the code in the OnColumnSelected() method.

 For example, you can filter the records in `OrderID` or any other particular column alone.The following code example illustrates how to create a `Spinner` for columns.
-Also, it illustrates how the records will be filtered based on the column selected.
+It also illustrates how the records will be filtered based on the selected column.

 {% highlight c# %}
 // Code-Behind